 Spanish Old Master Drawings

-The Apparition of Christ to Saint Ignatius on his Way to Rome
+The Apparition of Christ to Saint Ignatius on the Road to Rome

 - Black and red chalk on paper

 - 314 x 232 mm

 - SOLD TO THE MEADOWS MUSEUM, DALLAS

 “Our Valdés was then a great draughtsman, master of perspective, architect and an excellent sculptor.”
 1 With these words Antonio Palomino in his Lives described one of the most important Andalusian artists of the second half of the 17th century.
 Born in Seville in 1622, Valdés Leal initially trained in the studio of Francisco Herrera the Elder before moving with his family to Cordoba where he encountered the work of the painter Antonio del Castillo, which notably influenced his early works.
 In 1656, after completing the altarpiece for the Carmelites, he decided to return to Seville where he remained for the rest of his life with only a few exceptions.
 In 1660 he was one of the founding members of the city’s Academy of painting, together with Herrera the Elder and Murillo, becoming its president soon afterwards.